theFutureGuy/kafka/README.md

 # Kafka Pipelining

-Welcome to the End-to-End Data Engineering Pipeline project utilizing Apache Kafka, Apache Airflow, Apache Spark, and Cassandra.
+Data Engineering Pipeline project utilizing Apache Kafka, Apache Airflow, Apache Spark, and Cassandra.
 This comprehensive guide will walk you through building a robust data pipeline from data ingestion to processing and storage.
 Everything is containerized using Docker for ease of deployment and scalability.

 ## System Design